mgmetro4/csc512-spark-api-converter/README.md

 Run the executable named Main with the input filename as an argument.
 Eg: ```./Transformer [INPUT_FILE_NAME]```

+*NOTE: The transformer assumes that your input files use Unix line endings (LF), not DOS line endings (CRLF).
+The tokenizer will not function correctly if DOS line endings are used.*

 The program will generate an output file with the name [INPUT_FILE_NAME_WITHOUT_FILE_EXTENSION]_gen.scala.
 "Error" will be printed to standard out if the input file is not accepted by the Scanner.